Oxbridge Re (NASDAQ:OXBR) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Oxbridge Re (NASDAQ:OXBR – Free Report) in a report released on Sunday.
-The brokerage issued a hold rating on the insurance provider’s stock.
+StockNews.com initiated coverage on shares of Oxbridge Re (NASDAQ:OXBR – Get Free Report) in a research report issued on Monday.
+The brokerage set a “hold” rating on the insurance provider’s stock.

-Several institutional investors have recently made changes to their positions in OXBR.
-Ameriprise Financial Inc. lifted its stake in shares of Oxbridge Re by 66.7% in the 3rd quarter.
-Ameriprise Financial Inc. now owns 25,000 shares of the insurance provider’s stock valued at $35,000 after purchasing an additional 10,000 shares during the last quarter.
-Renaissance Technologies LLC lifted its holdings in shares of Oxbridge Re by 49.5% in the 3rd quarter.
-Renaissance Technologies LLC now owns 32,900 shares of the insurance provider’s stock valued at $70,000 after buying an additional 10,900 shares during the period.
-Finally, Dimensional Fund Advisors LP raised its holdings in Oxbridge Re by 19.7% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 54,753 shares of the insurance provider’s stock worth $299,000 after purchasing an additional 9,026 shares during the period.
-Institutional investors own 21.37% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in OXBR.
+Dimensional Fund Advisors LP increased its position in Oxbridge Re by 19.7% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 54,753 shares of the insurance provider’s stock valued at $299,000 after purchasing an additional 9,026 shares during the period.
+Renaissance Technologies LLC boosted its stake in shares of Oxbridge Re by 49.5% in the 3rd quarter.
+Renaissance Technologies LLC now owns 32,900 shares of the insurance provider’s stock valued at $70,000 after purchasing an additional 10,900 shares during the last quarter.
+Finally, Ameriprise Financial Inc. increased its position in shares of Oxbridge Re by 66.7% during the third quarter.
+Ameriprise Financial Inc. now owns 25,000 shares of the insurance provider’s stock worth $35,000 after buying an additional 10,000 shares during the period.
+21.37% of the stock is owned by institutional investors and hedge funds.

 Oxbridge Re Company Profile